magarcia/magarcia.io-archived/src/pages/bloc-pattern-with-react-hooks/index.md

 ![BLoC Schema](./bloc-schema.png)

-The BLoC will hold the business logic and components will have no knowledge about whats happening inside.
+The BLoC will hold the business logic and components will have no knowledge about what's happening inside.
 Components will send _events_to the BLoC via
 \_Observers_ and will be notified by the BLoC via _Observables_.

 ## Implementing the BLoC